-The Laboratory of Comparative Pathology, serving Memorial Sloan Kettering, Weill Cornell Medical College, and the Rockefeller University, offers a one-year postdoctoral fellowship in laboratory animal, comparative, and genomic pathology for veterinary pathology trainees who are seeking to advance their knowledge in these disciplines.
+The Laboratory of Comparative Pathology (LCP) of Memorial Sloan Kettering Cancer Center, Weill Cornell Medical College, Hospital for Special Surgery, and The Rockefeller University offers a 15 month postdoctoral Fellowship in Comparative and Genomic Pathology for veterinary pathology trainees seeking to advance their knowledge in these disciplines.

 The fellow takes advantage of a large and diverse laboratory animal caseload and state-of-the-art facilities housed within the LCP, providing capacity for necropsy, histology, immunohistochemistry, in situ hybridization, whole slide digital image analysis, hematology, clinical chemistry, microbiology, parasitology, and serology.
 Other core facilities housed within the institutions provide access to in vivo imaging, transmission and scanning electron microscopy, confocal microscopy, and laser capture microdissection equipment and expertise.